Skip to content

 • bill-pay-service - Handles bill payments (FastAPI)

-• chatbot-service - Relibank's AI chatbot (FastAPI)
+• support-service - Relibank's AI support service (FastAPI)

 • notifications-service - Sends notifications via Kafka